-- 1. Fill out the MA in Development Studies online application. - 2.
+- 1. Complete the online application. - 2.
 Identify a professional reference on the application who will need to fill out an online reference form. - 3.
-Have a bachelor's degree earned from an appropriately accredited institution as evidenced by submitting an official transcript. - 4.
+Have a bachelor's degree earned from an appropriately accredited institution with a minimum cumulative GPA of 3.0 as evidenced by submitting an official transcript. - 4.
 Meet the appropriate English requirement: - Prospective students whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction must demonstrate college-level proficiency in English through one of the following for admission: - a.
 Duolingo English Test score of at least 110 - b.
 TOEFL score of at least 90 (for the internet-based test) - c.
 TOEFL score of at least 550 (for the paper-based test) - d.
 IELTS score of at least 6.5 - e.
 A transcript indicating completion of at least 30 semester credit hours with an average grade of "B" or higher at an institution accredited by an agency recognized by the United States Secretary of Education and/or the Council for Higher Education Accreditation (CHEA), or accepted foreign equivalent that is listed in the International Handbook of Universities where the language of instruction was English. - 5.
-Provide a certified copy of government-issued photo identification (upload to application). - 6.
+Provide a copy of a current government-issued photo identification (upload to application). - 6.
 Meet the Technology & Computer Requirements